 - Compact: Generally, robot vacuums are significantly smaller than traditional upright vacuums and sometimes even smaller than canister or handheld units.
 This can make a great option for people with smaller homes/offices or areas with limited storage.

 - Cleaning Frequency: Homes with pets or those who suffer from allergies may benefit from vacuuming more often than average.
-Robot vacuums can help ease the burden of more frequent vacuuming and keep dirt, dust and dander at a minimum in your home.
+Robot vacuums can help ease the burden of more frequent vacuuming and keep dirt, dust, and dander at a minimum in your home.

-- Wi-Fi Compatible: While not every robot vacuum falls into this category, Wi-Fi is a big deal for robot vacuums because its essentially the only type of vacuum where it’s even an option.
-With a WI-Fi enabled robot vacuum. you can schedule a cleaning remotely (via a mobile app), stop a cleaning cycle, or even check out a summary of an entire cycle once it has returned back to the dock.
+- Wi-Fi Compatible: While not every robot vacuum falls into this category, wifi is a big deal for robot vacuums because it’s essentially the only type of vacuum where it’s even an option.
+With a wifi enabled robot vacuum. you can schedule a cleaning remotely (via a mobile app), stop a cleaning cycle, or even check out a summary of an entire cycle once it has returned back to the dock.

-- Can Get Lost: If the technology isn’t top notch or if your house has quite a bit of ‘obstacles’, navigation may be a problem for a robot vacuum.
+- Can Get Lost: If the technology isn’t top notch or if your house has quite a few ‘obstacles’, navigation may be a problem for a robot vacuum.
 Getting stuck in cords, under tables, locking itself in rooms; these can all be normal behaviors of a robot vacuum.
 Some higher end robot vacuums use sensor mapping as a way of learning the distinct navigation patterns of your home.
-It may take a little bit of time, but eventually the robot vacuum should get better at moving about the cabin.
+It may take a little bit of time, but eventually, the robot vacuum should get better at moving about the cabin.

 Should I Buy A Robot Vacuum?